therealtrex/GCP-GDIMacGyver/content/Lab2_dataflow/lab_2_dataflow.en.md

     - make sure `e2-medium` is selected

     ![image_tag](/static/Lab2_dataflow/image51.png)

     - Leave remaining defaults and select `RUN JOB`

-- Once you click RUN JOB look at the right hand side for status.
+- Once you click RUN JOB `look at the right hand side for status`.
 It should change from `Starting...` to `Running`

 ![image_tag](/static/Lab2_dataflow/image39.png)